ShenaniganDApp/brightid-discord-bot/README.md

-:robot: BrightID Bot to verify users in Discord channels automatically
+:robot: BrightID Bot to verify users in Discord channels automatically.

-## Quickstart

 <a href="https://bot.brightid.org">Click here to Invite BrightID Bot to your server</a>